tweag/topiary/README.md

 ...while the single-lined `(1, 2, 3)` is kept as is.

+If we used `@append_spaced_softline` rather than `@append_spaced_scoped_softline`, the `1,` would be followed by a space rather than a newline, because it's inside a single-line `product_expression`.

 ### Testing context with predicates

 Sometimes, similarly to what happens with softlines, we want a query to match only if the context is single-line, or multi-line.
 Topiary has several predicates that achieve this result.

 ### `#single_line_only!` / `#multi_line_only!`

 These predicates allow the query to trigger only if the matched nodes are in a single-line (resp. multi-line) context.

 #### Example